EricssonResearch/v2x-self-revocation/prl/README.md

 ```

 Then multiple plots can be generated at the same time with the `generate_plots.py` script (careful, only with python up to 3.8).

 ```bash
 python3 generate_plots.py -e 30 -n 800 -p 0.000000116323325 -p 0.000007813830433 -p 0.000015511337541 -p 0.000038603858866 -p 0.000077091394407 -p 0.000154066465489
 python3 generate_plots.py -e 30 -n 800 -p 0.000053299160406 -p 0.000060464839143 -p 0.000067630517880 -p 0.000089127554093 -p 0.000124955947779 -p 0.000196612735153
 python3 p-plot_generator.py
 ```

+If you happen to not want to use the `generate_plots.py` script (i.e. due to Python > 3.8), you can also call `main.py` multiple times with `-e 30 -n 800` and `-p` set to each option included in the `generate_plots.py` calls.

 ## Reproducing the data used in the Tv plot

-For the plot that shows the size of the HB in relation to the value of Tv (cf.
-Section VII-C), we used the data for the PRL size from the worst possible
-scenario, i.e., Scenario 2 with 20% attackers, with probability
-`0.000196612735153`.
-For this data, we used a fixed value `n` of 800 and the
-following values for `e` (T_prl): `[30, 150, 300, 900]`.
+For the plot that shows the size of the HB in relation to the value of Tv (cf. Section VII-C), we used the data for the PRL size from the worst possible scenario, i.e., Scenario 2 with 20% attackers, with probability `0.000196612735153`.
+For this data, we used a fixed value `n` of 800 and the following values for `e` (T_prl): `[30, 150, 300, 900]`.

 The data can be obtained by running the following commands:

 ```bash
 python3 generate_plots.py -e 30 -n 800 -p 0.000196612735153
 python3 generate_plots.py -e 150 -n 800 -p 0.000196612735153